flatiron-labs/learn-generate/README.md

 ## Lab Types

-Lab types have been outlined here in the [Ruby Lab Style Guide](https://github.com/flatiron-school-curriculum/ruby-lab-style-guide#topics)
+Lab types have been outlined in the [Curriculum Style Guide](https://github.com/flatiron-school-curriculum/curriculum-style-guide/blob/master/lab-templates.md)

 These are the Lab Types:

-* procedural-ruby
+* fundamental-ruby
 * command-line
 * SQL
 * activerecord